 4.3 Staff Composition and Résumés:

 Provide, a list of all of the staff that you will actually commit to provide the system upgrade work.
-A PDF file has been posted to the RFP website for your use in fulfilling this requirement.
+A DOC file has been posted to the RFP website for your use in fulfilling this requirement.
 Separately provide a résumé for each individual, providing his or her name, professional qualifications, background and actual work experience.
 Résumés to be submitted should demonstrate the individual’s abilities and actual experience in conducting work similar to the proposed work.
 Identify the roles and responsibilities that each individual will have in providing the work.
 Your list shall identify a single individual who will serve as your project manager and who will have overall accountability for the work and serve as your primary interface with the AOC working group.

 Following submission of your Proposal but prior to publishing of the notice of intent to award, if identified staff members on your list leave your organization or your subcontractor’s organization, or are otherwise unavailable, notify the AOC immediately in writing and provide the name and résumé of replacement staff.
 If your proposed staff changes prior to the notice of intent to award, the AOC shall reevaluate and rescore the Team Composition score for your Proposal prior to notice of intent to award.